 Draven is a flashy champion, as his numerous emotes demonstrate, and his skins are just as dazzling.
 The recommended skin is Gladiator Draven as it manages to believably ground the executioner’s looks while keeping his panache intact.
 As far as spectacles go, his spinning axes sure make for a good time and show.
 Thus, it’s a more conventional interpretation that still delivers a dramatic performance when the time for battle comes.

-The alternative isn’t bad because Soul Reaver Draven not only gives him a new look but it also gives a new feel to the Glorious Executioner.
+The remaining alternative isn’t bad because Soul Reaver Draven not only gives him a new look but it also gives a new feel to the Glorious Executioner.
 The spectral theme is effectively delivered through model, particles, and voice over.
-The result is a product doesn’t manage to be more than the sum of its parts but that remains distinct and intersting.
+The result is a product doesn’t manage to be more than the sum of its parts but that remains distinct and interesting.

 There may few options available for Draven but both are definitely good.
 They cover the supernatural and warrior themes and fit him quite well.
 Now all that is necessary is to pick a style and let the crowds roar.